Introduction

 Discussion

 Here, we investigated three disparate visual tasks: detecting whether an oddball is present in a search array, deciding if two items are same or different, and judging whether an object is symmetric/asymmetric.
-Although these tasks are superficially quite different, they all involve discriminating between homogeneous and heterogeneous displays.
+Although these tasks are superficially different in the way we describe them, our key insight was that they all involve discriminating between homogeneous and heterogeneous displays.
 We defined a new image property computable from the underlying perceptual representation, namely visual homogeneity, that can be used to solve these tasks.
 We found that visual homogeneity can predict response times in all three tasks.
-Finally we have found that visual homogeneity estimated from behavior is correlated with mean activations anterior to the lateral occipital region in both visual search and symmetry tasks.
-This is indicative but not conclusive evidence for a specific function to this part of the high-level visual cortex.
+Finally we have found that visual homogeneity estimated from behavior is best correlated with mean activations in a region anterior to the lateral occipital cortex.
+This finding strongly suggests a specific function to this part of the high-level visual cortex.
 Below we discuss these findings in relation to the existing literature.

 Visual homogeneity unifies visual search, same-different and symmetry tasks